Introduction

 Here are some strategies for successful term sheet negotiation:

-- Be flexible: Negotiations require compromise, so be prepared to make concessions when necessary.
+4. Be flexible: Prepare to make concessions when necessary as negotiations demand compromise.
 Focus on your essential goals and objectives and be willing to make concessions on non-essential issues.

 Common Terms in a Term Sheet